MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 This is necessary to place these sample objects on the GPU for use in MCMC (see also this [Pyro issue](https://forum.pyro.ai/t/pyrosample-and-cuda-gpu/4328)) so that you don't get conflicts that some tensors are on the CPU while others are on the GPU.
 It's not clear to us why this change is necessary for MCMC but not for the SVI algorithms.

 Reassuringly, we found that the parameter constraints provided by MCMC were comparable to those provided by SVI with the MultiDiagonal guide.
+We found that the MCMC NUTS run took about a 1.5 hours to run two independent chains on a GPU.
+This is still tractable but notably slower than the time it took with SVI to find the posterior distributions in this tutorial.